20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • look after

-• give = to hand something to someone
+• give = hand something to someone

-• give up = to stop doing something
+• give up = stop doing something

-Why are phrasal verbs important for B2 First?
+Why Are Phrasal Verbs Important for B2 First?

-You may see them in:
+You may see phrasal verbs in:

 • Reading and Use of English Part 1